-Call To Order – Roll Call: Mayor Jerry Dibble called the regular meeting of the Edgemont Common Council to order at 7:00 p.m. on March 17, 2020, at Edgemont City Hall.
+Call To Order – Roll Call: Mayor Jerry Dibble called the regular meeting of the Edgemont Common Council to order at 12:00 p.m. on March 30, 2020, at the Edgemont City Park.
 Present were Council members, Roger Horton, Carla Schepler, Jason Shook, John Sturgis and Robert Worden.
-Kimberly McDade was absent.

 Pledge of Allegiance was stated.

 Conflict Of Interest For Council Members: No conflicts were heard.